Science & Conservation Team

 President and CEO.
 Dr. Novy is a plant biologist with a wide range of expertise in plant science and education.
 Before joining San Diego Botanic Garden, he was Chief Scientist at the Leichtag Foundation, also in Encinitas, CA, and before that, Executive Director of the United States Botanic Garden in Washington, DC.
 He is the author of numerous peer-reviewed scientific papers and regularly speaks on various horticultural and botanical topics nationally and internationally.
 Dr. Novy completed his graduate work at Rutgers University in New Jersey, where he conducted research on plant population genetics, invasive species, plant conservation, horticultural improvement, agronomic risk assessment, beekeeping management, plant evolution and agricultural economics and policy.
 He remains an active researcher, holding an appointment as Adjunct Associate Professor at Salk Institute for Biological Studies.
 For his complete bio, click here.

-Field, Laboratory, and Data Specialist.
+Botanical Data & Lab Manager.
 Tim Sisneros is a botanist with expertise in field botany and horticulture of California’s native flora.
 Born and raised near the American River in Sacramento County, he spent a lot of his childhood learning the plants growing around him – a passion that has only grown since moving to Southern California in 2010.
 He has extensive experience in horticulture, landscape design, ecological restoration, and database management spanning almost 20 years.
 Tim earned his B.S. in Ecology, Behavior, and Evolution from UCLA and is a CNPS Certified Field Botanist (CFB #0058).
 Tim is very excited to join SDBG and work to help conserve some of California’s most sensitive plant species and contribute to the garden’s mission to create, share, and apply plant wisdom in our world.

 Research associates are distinguished researchers based at other institutions who work closely with San Diego Botanic Garden’s science and conservation staff to safeguard and sustainably utilize plant life on our planet.